mobilecoinofficial/developer-portal/Content/Overview/0050_Security/0000_Defense.md

 Bringing it All Together
 ========================

-MobileCoin is designed so that mobile messaging applications like Signal and WhatsApp can easily offer digital payments without compromising on user security.

-Transactions complete in just a few seconds, and all transaction information is kept encrypted end-to-end between the parties involved.
 MobileCoin's defense-in-depth for protecting user data starts by establishing a very high baseline using established technologies like ring signatures, one-time addresses, and RingCT.

 On top of this foundation we've added secure enclaves and careful information management to securely delete the last traces of identifying information left behind by Cryptonote in our redacted public blockchain.

-Node operators or malicious attackers who compromise a node can't access user keys or user data.\
+Node operators or malicious attackers who compromise a node can't access user keys or user data.

-We designed MobileCoin to restore security without compromising on convenience.
+MobileCoin was built to restore security without compromising on convenience.
 We are excited to see what the world does with the technology we've built.
 Here's to a brighter, safer future.